 Ward, who studied exercise physiology, travels across the country with Johnson offering healthy lifestyle advice to bartenders.

-She shares what she’s seen, including plenty of cautionary tales like the time at a former restaurant when “one of the line cooks accidentally overdosed and it crushed the kitchen.”
+She shares what she has seen, including plenty of cautionary tales like the time at a former restaurant when “one of the line cooks accidentally overdosed and it crushed the kitchen.”

 “I encourage people to rethink what it means to be a bartender,” she says.
 “Why does it mean that you have to be out every night until four in the morning?”